juz200246-satelight/Predicting-Landscape-Evolution-with-a-Deep-Learning-Surrogate/README.md

 and creates visualization outputs for each simulation.
 For every simulation, it generates:

--a 2-D terrain evolution GIF
+- a 2-D terrain evolution GIF
--a final-frame 3-D terrain surface plot
+- a final-frame 3-D terrain surface plot

 The GIF shows how the terrain evolves over time, while the 3-D plot helps verify whether the generated terrain contains reasonable ridge, valley, mountain, and drainage structures.